hviidhenrik/SPC/README.md

 ========================
 This Python package implements various methods from the field of Statistical Process Control.

-Most of the work is based on the book Statistical Quality Control from 2013, 7th Edition, by Douglas C. Montgomery.
+Most of the work is based on the book "Statistical Quality Control" from 2013, 7th Edition, by Douglas C. Montgomery.
 All references to equations and otherwise are to this book if not stated otherwise.